 Memberships and Peers: OMI is a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Cardinal Health, Inc. (OMI) with a 2.2% yield, McKesson Corporation (MCK) with a 1.1% yield and Patterson Companies Inc. (PDCO) with a 1.4% yield.
+The company's peer group includes: Cardinal Health, Inc. (CAH) with a 2.1% yield, McKesson Corporation (MCK) with a 1.1% yield and Patterson Companies Inc. (PDCO) with a 1.8% yield.

-Conclusion: OMI earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks OMI as a 4 Star-Buy.
+Conclusion: OMI earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks OMI as a 3 Star-Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,300 NPV MMA Differential, the calculated rate is 12.8%.
-This dividend growth rate is below the 15.1% used in this analysis, thus providing a margin of safety.
-OMI has a risk rating of 1.75 which classifies it as a medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,200 NPV MMA Differential, the calculated rate is 11.8%.
+This dividend growth rate is below the 13.2% used in this analysis, thus providing a slight margin of safety.
+OMI has a risk rating of 2.00 which classifies it as a Medium risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in OMI (2.0% of my Income Portfolio).
-See a list of all my income holdings here.
+Full Disclosure: At the time of this writing, I was long in OMI (2.9% of my Dividend Growth Portfolio).
+See a list of all my dividend growth holdings here.

 - Lowe's Companies, Inc. (LOW) Dividend Stock Analysis